Beside the Mountain

 Blackberry Muffins with Oatmeal

 These muffins are made from blending up oats in the blender into a coarse flour that is used as the base!
-Therefore these blackberry muffins are gluten free (but you wouldn't even notice!).
+Therefore, these blackberry muffins are gluten-free (but you wouldn't even notice!).
+You can use fresh or frozen blackberries.

 Light brown muffins with bright pink berries in them, sitting on top of juicy blackberries.